 For Removing Stains

-Stains on clothing and upholstery can be removed using a lint-free cleaning cloth along with a stain-removing bar.
+Stains on clothing and upholstery can be removed using a lint-free cleaning cloth along with a stain-remover.
 Simply wet the bar and lather the stained areas.
 For cotton and any tough fabrics, use hot water; for silk and wool, use warm water.

 Use a wet lint-free cleaning cloth to get rid of the soap and dirt.
 You can dampen the cloth when necessary.
-If you are not yet satisfied, then you can repeat the process.
-Always make sure that all soap is completely removed.
+If you are not satisfied, then you can repeat the process.
+Always make sure that all of the soap is completely removed.

 For Ironing Delicate Items

-When ironing delicate items, they must be protected against direct heat and scorching.
+When ironing delicate items, clothing must be protected against direct heat and scorching.
 This can be done by placing a lint-free cleaning cloth between the item and the iron.

 For Deodorizing Surfaces